Techzune/petsafe_smartfeed/README.md

 ## Tokens
 You **must** have a token to use the PetSafe Smart-Feed API.
-Run `python3 petsafe-smartfeed -t` and follow the prompts.
+Run `python3 -m petsafe-smartfeed -t` and follow the prompts.

 ## Contributing
 All contributions are welcome.